radovanovicslobodan/fort-visual/README.md

 ## WARNING

-Every test run will register with a randomly created user, so be careful
+Every test run will register with a randomly created users, so be careful